projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    .. figure:: images/configure_vm_add.png
       :align: center

 #.
-Click **Export XML** to save the scenario xml; you can rename it in the
+Click **Export XML** to save the scenario XML; you can rename it in the
    pop-up model.

    .. note::
-      All customized scenario xmls will be in user-defined groups, which are located in ``misc/vm_configs/xmls/config-xmls/[board]/user_defined/``.
+      All customized scenario XMLs will be in user-defined groups, which are located in ``misc/vm_configs/xmls/config-xmls/[board]/user_defined/``.

-   Before saving the scenario xml, the configuration app validates the configurable items.
+   Before saving the scenario XML, the configuration app validates the configurable items.
 If errors exist, the configuration app lists all incorrect configurable items and shows the errors as below: